Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 Faith is a term that some use interchangeably with religion.
 When someone says they walk by faith, they are telling you they follow the dictates of a religion.
 Faith means to have complete trust in something.
 That is why it is one of the main elements of many largest religions.

 Religious leaders teach followers that faith and unwavering trust in them is a requirement.
-This mindset of certainty and trust is a sheild.
+This mindset of certainty and trust is a shield.
 Some people are proud to say they live by faith while consciously ignoring any facts which contradict their beliefs.
-This is why it’s also important not to confuse faith with confidence.
+Therefore, it’s also important not to confuse faith with confidence.
+Nor confuse myth with fact.

 ”The constant assertion of belief, is an indication of fear.” – Jiddu Krishnamurti